The-Viper-One/DCSync-To-Hashcat/README.md

 # DCSync-To-hashcat
-Performs DCSync, extracts all hashes in a hashcat friendly format
+Performs DCSync and extracts all user accounts hashes in a hashcat friendly format

 ### Execute from GitHub:
 ```